Three-Week Summer Science Program

 Top 101 Summer Camps & Programs, How-To-Learn.com • Top Biomedical Engineering, 2017, InsiderMonkey.com

-This program will also feature heavily credentialed guest lecturers including Carmel Johnston, a soil chemist and former Crew Commander for NASA’s one year Mars simulation, HI-SEAS IV (watch her TED talk about the experience to the right and read her NPR transcript below) as well as Paul Artur Plett, a faculty member at Indiana University with a specialization on radiation induced damage.
+This program will also feature heavily credentialed guest lecturers including Carmel Johnston, a soil chemist and former Crew Commander for NASA’s one year Mars simulation, HI-SEAS IV (watch her TED talk about the experience to the left and read her NPR transcript below) as well as Paul Artur Plett, a faculty member at Indiana University with a specialization on radiation induced damage.
 Mars Mission students will have a unique opportunity to learn from some of the most knowledgeable instructors in the country.

 ‘The program was an amazing experience.
 My teachers were very knowledgeable and taught me so much.
 For someone who wants to pursue theoretical astrophysics in the future, I could not have found a better summer program.
 It only made my love for physics greater, and it was exactly what I was looking for…We were also given the opportunity to see the CFA at Harvard, which was a trip I will never forget.
 Hopefully I will end up there myself one day!’